Monkeypox has arrived in Nashville and Hendersonville, TN. Here’s what you need to know about Monkeypox Testing in Nashville.

 There is currently no treatment for Monkeypox virus available yet. , we can strive to treat the symptoms of the virus though.
 Staying hydrated and taking over-the-counter medications for pain management is the best course of action to treat MPX.

 If you are worried that you have been exposed to MPX or are noticing a new rash like the description of an MPX rash, call your healthcare provider right away.
-If you need testing for Monkeypox virus all three of our Nashville-area urgent care clinics are equipped to diagnose and help treat the symptoms of MPX today.
+If you need testing for Monkeypox virus our Nashville-area urgent care clinics are equipped to diagnose and help treat the symptoms of MPX today.

 6749 Charlottle Pike, Nashville, TN 37209

 9am – 7 pm, 7 days a week

 9am – 7pm, 7 days a week